billkarsh/SpikeGLX/Markdown/UserManual.md

-There are four categories of channels {MN, MA, XA, XD} and these are acquired and stored in that order, though they may be acquired from either one or two NI devices.
+There are four categories of channels {MN, MA, XA, XD} and these are acquired and stored in that order, though they may be acquired from either one or two NI devices (named say, 'dev1 and 'dev2').

 ```
 1. MN = dev1 multiplexed neural signed 16-bit channels